We interview 6 Film Production alumni on their collaboration with piano artist Mélodie Zhao for her official video clip Breakout Rhapsody.

 Hahaha.
 Well, you’re wrong – and we’ll prove it.
 We bet you’ve never seen classical music like this!

-‘Breakout Rhapsody,’ released last month, is pianist Mélodie Zhao‘s battle cry against the stereotypes.
+‘Breakout Rhapsody,’ is pianist Mélodie Zhao‘s battle cry against the stereotypes.
 The first ever 100 percent classical music ‘pop’ music video, the Swiss performer gives 19th century composer Franz Liszt’s ‘Hungarian Rhapsody II’ the badass image it deserves.
 Emphasis on image: just because it’s classical music, that absolutely does not mean it should be heard and not seen.

 Working with the multitalented Mélodie to bring her vision as director to reality were dBs Berlin Film Production alumni, Gerard O’Keeffe, Roman Koblov, Silvia Cannarozzi, Anna Bellettato, Caterina Stolzi, Lawrence Bolton, Jay Harris, and Mélodie’s sister Cadenza Zhao.
 That’s not to mention Felix Arogundade, who swapped sides of the camera to feature as one of the dancers.
 Having crewed up throughout their diploma, there was no question that the talented recent grads would make the perfect team.